-The Bill introduces a new right that employers will need to be acutely aware of.
-Employees will now have a right to claim payment for any shifts or work that has been cancelled or rescheduled at extreme last notice.
-Therefore, if employers curtail a worker's shift, they may still have to pay the worker.
+The Bill introduces a proposed new right that employers will need to be acutely aware of.
+Employees will now have a right to claim payment for any shifts or work that has been cancelled or rescheduled at extreme last minute.
+Therefore, if employers curtail a worker's shift, they may still have to pay the worker for that shift.